joelrb/with-flowbite/README.md

 # Next.js & NextUI Template

+THIS PROJECT IS USED TO TEST THE ISSUE WITH HAVING BOTH NEXTUI AND FLOWBITE.
+Input field of NextUI becomes bordered and misaligned.

 This is a template for creating applications using Next.js 14 (app directory) and NextUI (v2).

 ## Technologies Used